TheArkive/IronToolbar_ahk2/README.md

 ### tb.name

 String.
-Stores the `vName` of the control if specified in options when calling `tb.New()`.
+Stores the `vName` of the control if specified in options when calling `gui.AddToolbar()`.

 ### tb.txtSpacing

 Integer.
-Stores the number of spaces to automatically add to the left of button text (label) when `easyMode` is enabled and when `icon:-1` is specified on button creation with `tb.Add()`.
+Stores the number of spaces to automatically add to the left of button text (label) when `easyMode` is enabled and when `icon:-1` is specified on button creation with `tb.Add()` (which creates a text-only button, without icon).
 For most non-fixed width fonts, 2 spaces should suffice.
 The default value is 2.
+Without adding these spaces, the button text (without an icon) would not appear centered and ends up left-aligned.

-Please see the example.
+Please see the example script.

 ### tb.type

-String.  his is always "Toolbar".
+String.
+This is always "Toolbar".
+It is suggested to use a `vName` in options when creating the Toolbar so you can identify the control by name as well.

 </details>